Funds: Advice from a lawyer

 • Aircraft funds

-Shares in closed-end funds represent an entrepreneurial participation.
-A fund is set up by collecting capital for a previously defined project.
+Shares in closed-end funds represent an entrepreneurial investment.
+A fund is set up by raising capital for a predetermined project.
 The volume of the fund is also defined accordingly.

 As a rule, closed-end funds are structured in the form of partnerships.
-The company usually uses debt capital in addition to the collected equity capital in order to achieve the promised return on equity.
+In addition to the equity capital collected, the company usually also uses borrowed capital to achieve the promised return on equity.

 The disadvantages of closed-end funds compared to open-end funds are that the shares can only be traded on a few marketplaces.